buzzjmd/start-locally/start-a-new-website-project-locally.md

 ## Setting up the repository

-Go to the directory where you keep your projects
+Go to the directory where you keep your projects, and initialize the git source control repository

+    $ mkdir start-locally
-Create a new directory for the project
+	# Create a new directory for the project

-    mkdir start-locally
-	cd start-locally
+	$ cd start-locally

-Initialize the git source control repository

-	git init
+	$ git init

-Create a README.md file and commit it
+It is best practive to create a README.md file, .gitignore file, and LICENSE.md

-    echo New website project - started locally >README.md
+    $ echo "New website project - started locally" >README.md
+	# Create a README file

+	$ git commit -a -m"Create a README file"